 Biology is the scientific study of life.
 At no time in history has biology been more visible and important to human life and the future of our planet.
 The study of biology has vast applications: in understanding one’s own body, in improving human health and natural resources, in grappling with the ethical questions that face humanity and in understanding the interdependent web of living organisms on the planet.
-The biological sciences are experiencing a revolution.
-Important discoveries occur weekly as scientists and their students around the world develop and use new techniques, theories, and approaches.
+Important discoveries and advances in the biological sciences occur weekly as scientists and their students around the world develop and use new techniques, theories, and approaches.

 Because many areas of biology draw on mathematics and the physical sciences, background preparation in calculus and chemistry from high school is required for students pursuing some programs in biology and recommended for others.

 Students entering their first year in the life sciences take BIO120H1 and BIO130H1.
 These courses are taken by students who have successfully completed Grade 12 Biology (or an equivalent course); BIO130H1 also requires students to have successfully completed Grade 12 Chemistry (or an equivalent course).
-One or both of these half courses is a prerequisite for almost all further courses in the life sciences.
+These single-semester courses are a prerequisite for almost all further courses in the life sciences.
 It is possible for students to enrol in BIO220H1 concurrently with BIO130H1.

-Students in the Biology Specialist and Biology Major programs obtain a foundation in the core areas of cell and molecular biology, ecology, evolutionary biology, physiology and genetics; as well as in calculus, chemistry and statistics (Specialist), or chemistry (Major).
+Students in the Biology Specialist and Biology Major programs obtain a foundation in the core areas of cell and molecular biology, ecology and biodiversity, evolutionary biology, physiology and genetics; as well as in calculus, chemistry and statistics (Specialist), or chemistry (Major).
 These programs are flexible in allowing students many possible course pathways that are compatible with completing program requirements, encouraging students to explore the diversity of their biological interests and to obtain broad training in life sciences.
-In the upper years, students take advanced courses in these areas, and can also include courses in the biological sciences offered by other units.
+In the upper years, students take advanced courses in specific biological topics, and can also include courses in the biological sciences offered by other units.
 In their final year, students take at least one full-year or two half-year (Specialist) or one half-year (Major) advanced integrative, inquiry-based course in the biological sciences offered by the departments of Cell & Systems Biology and Ecology & Evolutionary Biology, including seminar, independent research project, and field courses.
-Students who wish to focus on either plant and microbal biology or animal biology can take courses within these programs that concentrate in these subject areas.
+Students who wish to focus either on plant and microbial biology or on animal biology can take courses within these programs that concentrate in these subject areas.
 Students in these Biology Programs of Study prepare themselves for diverse life sciences career trajectories that depend on critical thinking and practical hands-on skills, including postgraduate study in biological sciences and medicine.
-The Biology Minor program offer students an introduction to cell and molecular biology, ecology, evolutionary biology, and physiology.
-The Biology Minor (joint with NUS) program is offered jointly with the National University of Singapore): students complete 2.0 FCEs at the University of Toronto and 2.0 FCEs on exchange in Singapore.
+The Biology Minor program offers students an introduction to cell and molecular biology, ecology, evolutionary biology, and physiology.
+The Biology Minor (joint with NUS) program is offered jointly with the National University of Singapore: students complete 2.0 FCEs at the University of Toronto and 2.0 FCEs on exchange in Singapore.